skoumalcz/teanity/README.md

 #### Note

 Android Studio will not probably find your project's classes and stuff.
 This is due to usage of Kotlin DSL in Gradle build files.
-To overcome this issue you'll need to create a empty `build.gradle` file and then click the "Sync project with Gradle files" button and the project will appear correctly.
+To overcome this issue **you'll need to create an empty `build.gradle` file** and then click the "Sync project with Gradle files" button and the project will appear correctly.

 # README #